 Desert Sunlight Solar Farm, Riverside County, California, United States of America

-Desert Sunlight Solar Farm is a 550MW photovoltaic (PV) solar power project being built across 4,100 acres land in the Chuckwalla Valley.
-It is being developed by NextEra Energy Resources and GE Financial Services.
-The site is located in the east of Riverside County of California.
-The land is managed by the US Bureau of Land Management (BLM).
+Desert Sunlight Solar Farm is a 550MW photovoltaic (PV) solar power project built across 3,600 acres land in the Chuckwalla Valley.
+It was developed by NextEra Energy Resources and GE Financial Services.
+It is located in the east of Riverside County of California over land managed by the US Bureau of Land Management (BLM).

-The project witnessed the start of construction in September 2011 and is expected to be commercially operational by 2015.
+The project witnessed the start of construction in September 2011 and was commissioned in February 2015.

-It will generate enough clean energy to serve around 160,000 California homes and will reduce 735,000 metric tons of carbon dioxide emissions annually.
-It is expected to support the state to achieve 33% of power from renewable resources by 2020.
+It is capable of generating enough clean energy to serve around 160,000 California homes and displaces 300,000mt of carbon dioxide emissions annually.
+It is expected to support the state in achieving 33% of power from renewable resources by 2020.

-Pacific Gas & Electric (PG&E) Company will purchase the power generated in the first phase while Southern California Edison will purchase the power generated in the second phase, under two separate long-term power purchase agreements (PPA).
+Pacific Gas & Electric (PG&E) Company purchases the power generated in the first phase while Southern California Edison purchases the power generated in the second phase, under two separate long-term power purchase agreements (PPA).

 Solar farm composition and development phases

-The transmission infrastructure will be built across 230 acres and the new Red Bluff substation will be built on a 90 acre site.
-The substation will be owned and operated by Southern California Edison.
+The transmission infrastructure is built across 230 acres and the new Red Bluff substation is built on a 90-acre site.
+The substation is owned and operated by Southern California Edison.

-The solar farm will employ 8.8 million cadmium telluride thin-film photovoltaic (PV) modules.
-The PV modules will be installed at less than six feet height above the ground causing low visual impact.
-The project will use around 70,000t of American steel.
+The solar farm employs approximately 8.8 million cadmium telluride thin-film photovoltaic (PV) modules.
+The PV modules are installed at less than 6ft in height above the ground, causing low visual impact.
+The project uses around 70,000t of American steel.

-The solar farm project is being developed in two phases.
-The first phase will have an installed capacity of 300MW and the second phase will have a 250MW capacity, which will result in a total generating capacity of 550MW.
+The solar farm project was developed in two phases.
+The first phase has an installed capacity of 300MW and the second phase is of 250MW, adding up to a total generating capacity of 550MW.